-Water proofers are required to do the following Under Wis.
+Sellers of basement waterproofing services are required to do the following under Wis.
 Admin.
 Code § ATCP 110.09:

 Provide you with a "seller's analysis" which describes the water problem and the specific methods and material to be used in correcting it before finalizing any contract.